 The Mother Church of the Diocese and seat of the Bishop is Sacred Heart Cathedral in Rochester.
 The Pastoral Center is located at 1150 Buffalo Road, in the Rochester suburb of Gates.
 The official newspaper is the Catholic Courier.

-The Diocese has 90 parishes.
+The Diocese has 86 parishes.
 It is also home to St. Bernard’s School of Theology and Ministry.
 Our Catholic Charities agencies provide a wide range of services to people in need throughout the Diocese, serving more than 250,000 people annually.
-Nearly 4,000 children attend 18 diocesan Catholic schools.
+More than 3,000 children attend 18 diocesan Catholic schools.

-List of the eight bishops of the Diocese of Rochester:
+List of the Bishops of the Diocese of Rochester:

 - Bishop Bernard J. McQuaid: 1868 – 1909 (death)

 - Bishop Thomas Francis Hickey: 1909 – 1928